 The Key Smooth Baby Sitting Transitions shared by No Non-cents Nanna

-The secret key to undesrstanding misbehavio rin chidlren is to hold the key to smooth transitioning from one activity to another.
-Image copy right 2014 Malika Bourne all rights reserved.
+The secret key to understanding misbehavior in children is to hold the key to smooth transitioning from one activity to another.
+Image copyright 2014 Malika Bourne all rights reserved.

-The key is to understand that transitioning from one activity to another is hard for some kids, but disaterously worse for others.
+The key is to understand that transitioning from one activity to another is challenging for some kids, but even more so for others.

 Yes, you can nip a big problem behavior in the bud while keeping the kids safe when you are in charge.

-Remember, when you are in charge you are not the “friend”.
-But, that does not mean you can’t be pleasant as you expect cooperation.. so, be pleasant!
+Remember, when you are in charge, you are not the “friend”.
+But that does not mean you can’t be pleasant as you expect cooperation, so be friendly!

-Children and grown ups alike all appreciate knowing what is expected of them.
-So, use your words to tell the kids what you expect before you transition to another activity or task.
+Children and grown-ups alike all appreciate knowing what is expected of them.
+So, use your words to tell the kids what you desire before you transition to another activity or task.

 Baby-sitting Secrets for Smooth Transitions